Every year, between October and March, thousands of people visit Nazaré - Portugal to see big wave surfers ride the world’s biggest waves.

 The unique features of the North Canyon allow the formation of giant waves in exceptional conditions, increasing the size of a normal wave several times.
 An invisible giant that inspires fear in some, and courage in others... especially giant wave surfers from all over the world!

-Giant wave surfing in Nazaré Portugal
+Big wave surfing in Nazaré Portugal

-Although big-wave surfing in Nazaré is recent, Portugal's most famous fishing village has been a popular surf spot for decades, with video recordings showing American surfers enjoying the waves here in the late 1960s.
+Although big-wave surfing in Nazaré is recent, Portugal's most famous fishing village has been a popular surf spot for decades, with video recordings showing American surfers enjoying the waves here since the late 1960s.

 It was only in 2010, with the arrival of the famous American big-wave surfer Garrett McNamara, that the world's attention spiralled again towards Nazaré.
-Especially after McNamara won the Guinness World Record for the largest wave surfed in November 2011, after catching a 23.77 metre swell.
+Especially after McNamara won the Guinness World Record for the biggest wave surfed in November 2011, after catching a 23.77 metre swell.

 That record was broken on November 8, 2017, when Brazilian surfer Rodrigo Koxa caught an even bigger wave at 24.38 meters.